-The Texas Family Code's liability rules only apply during the marriage.
-Once the marriage terminates by reason of the first the spouse's death. rules change.
-Sometimes the changes work in favor of a For example, the deceased creditor. spouse's contract creditors can reach the decedent's one-half of the surviving special community spouse's former property.
+Consistent with Professor Paulsen's approach (see Note II(B), supra), the essential argument is that the Texas Family Code's liability rules only apply during the marriage.
+Once the marriage terminates by reason of the first spouse's death or divorce, the rules change.
+Sometimes the changes work in favor of a creditor.
+For example, the deceased spouse's contract creditors can reach the decedent's one-half of the surviving spouse's former special community property.
 During marriage, they could not.

-Sometimes, it does not; only the decedent's one-half interest in the surviving spouse's former special community is liable for the decedent's tort debts.
+Sometimes the change works against the creditor.
+Under Section 156 only the decedent's one-half interest in the surviving spouse's former special community is liable for the decedent's tort debts.
 During marriage, all of the community was liable for either spouse's tortious debts.

-The Legislature's failure to expressly address such debts of the surviving spouse implies that the creditors of the surviving spouse do not have claims against the deceased spouse's estate.
+The Legislature's failure to expressly address the debts of the surviving spouse implies that the creditors of the surviving spouse do not have claims against the deceased spouse's estate.
 Such creditors were not creditors of the deceased spouse.
 The deceased spouse's estate (the decedent's separate property and one-half of the former community property) passes subject to the deceased spouse's debts, not the surviving spouse's debts.